matthiasprobst/h5RDMtoolbox/README.md

 ## Package Architecture/structure

-The toolbox implements five modules, which are shown below.
+The toolbox implements six modules, which are shown below.
 The numbers reference to their main usage in the stages in the data lifecycle above.
-Except the wrapper module, which uses the convention module, all other modules are independent of each other.
+The wrapper module implements the main interface between the user and the HDF5 file.
+It extends the features of the underlying `h5py` library.
+Some of the features are implemented in other modules, hence the wrapper module depends on the convention, database and linked data (ld) module.

 <a href="https://h5rdmtoolbox.readthedocs.io/en/latest/"><img src="docs/_static/h5tbx_modules.svg" alt="H5TBX modules" style="widht:600px;"></a>